Money Flow Index (MFI)

 The Bottom Line

-The Money Flow Index (MFI) is a powerful tool for traders who want to go beyond simple price analysis by incorporating volume into their decision-making.
-By weighting price changes with volume, MFI provides a "3D" view of market momentum—showing not just where price is going, but how much conviction is behind the move.
-Its ability to identify overbought/oversold conditions and, more importantly, divergences between price and volume, makes it invaluable for spotting potential reversals.
-However, like any indicator, it is most effective when used as part of a broader strategy that considers trend, support/resistance, and market context.
+The Money Flow Index (MFI) is an exceptionally powerful and versatile technical tool for professional traders who want to go far beyond simple price analysis by fully incorporating the conviction of volume into their daily decision-making process.
+By successfully weighting every price change with its corresponding trading volume, the MFI provides a unique "three-dimensional" view of market momentum—showing not just exactly where the price is going, but how much institutional force and capital is actually behind the move.
+Its unrivaled ability to identify rare overbought and oversold conditions, and perhaps more importantly, its ability to spot subtle but high-probability "divergences" between price and volume, makes it an invaluable addition to any trader's search for potential market reversals.
+However, like every other technical indicator, it is always most effective when it is used as just one part of a much broader, professional strategy that also considers long-term trends, key levels of support and resistance, and general market context.
+Ultimately, the Money Flow Index represents the truth in the market—the flow of capital itself.

 At a Glance